 And since educational resources undoubtedly influence the minds and hearts of children, it's imperative that parents know something about the worldview of the material they choose to use with their children.
-So with that in mind, we're in the process of building WORLDVIEW WAY, which will list the worldview perspective of every resource - nearly 2,800 so far - of which we are aware.
+So with that in mind, we're in the process of building WORLDVIEW WAY, which will list the worldview perspective of every resource - over 3,000 so far - of which we are aware.

 Though we're still working on our research in this area, we expect - based on what we've already learned - to include at least these designations:

 - Christian: Orthodox

 - Christian: Protestant - Evangelical/Reformed

 - Christian: Protestant - Methodist